buimaianh/cs50w-projects/email/dev-log.md

 <details>
 <summary>a. `User` table</summary>

-    Where stores users registered
+Where stores users registered new account

 Inherit from `AbstractUser` model provided by Django, not add or change any fields.
 </details>

 <details>